vvhawk/photo-library-app/app(desktop)/README.md

 ![Alt text](./guides/admin.gif?raw=true "Admin")

 ## Logout
 You can logout anytime and ensure all data is saved.
-You will be brought back to the home/login screen.
+Doing so will bring you back to the home/login screen.

 <!---
 ![Alt text](./guides/logout.gif?raw=true "Logout")